 Decreased Performance Levels

 Another prominent challenge office managers face is handling decreased performance levels.
 It can be challenging to motivate team members, especially when you can only control their office environment.
-Fortunately, studies show that an individual's environment can significantly impact their productivity, so there are some things you can do.
+Fortunately, studies show that an individual's work environment can significantly impact their productivity, so there are some things you can do.
 First and foremost, it's essential to understand that everyone has a preferred work style, and you should be aware that they will differ from one another.
 To cater to these work-styles, we have two solutions.

 One option is to implement a hybrid work week.
 Today, most of the workforce is already participating in hybrid work – a mixture of in-office and remote work, to satisfy social distancing and health protocols.
 As vaccinations become available, more and more professionals are being allowed back into the office.
 For many, this is great as they feel more productive in the physical office.
 Alternatively, others may have discovered that they feel more productive working from home.
 Whatever an individual's preference may be, the hybrid work week offers it.
 This concept allows team members to choose how many days of the week, if any, they want to work in-office and remote.
 This flexibility allows for team members to cater their environment to their own standards of productivity and adjust it based on specific days and activities.